 Students may apply online.
 It is best to apply well in advance of the start of classes in order to ensure a seat in the class.
-March 15 is the deadline for
+Applicants interested in a graduate

 The following admission criteria have been established by the School of Graduate Studies and Research:

 All of these materials are submitted to the Admissions Office in 120 Sutton Hall, not to the Professional Studies in Education Department.

 In addition to the School of Graduate Studies and Research’s criteria, applicants to the Doctoral Program in Curriculum and Instruction must also meet the following departmental program admission requirements: